We have outlined the best areas to stay in and around Sydney, including suggestions for great hotels catering for

 Even better, Mascot is only eight minutes and two stops away from Sydney Central Station.
 In addition, a good quality hotel room in Mascot is half the price of a hotel room in the CBD.

 Mascot is a relatively big suburb, but the best area to stay in is the train station precinct.
 This is where all the hotels, cafes and restaurants are, and also a big supermarket and, of course, the train station.

 If you’re an absolute beach fanatic and you want to experience firsthand what the true Ozzie beach lifestyle is all about, then staying in Bondi for your Sydney holiday may well be your best choice.

-The beach at Bondi is absolutely stunning, not to mention the coastal walk that takes you all the way to Coogee from Bondi Beach.
+The beach at Bondi is absolutely stunning, not to mention the beautiful coastal walk from Bondi to Coogee Beach.

 It’s no surprise that Bondi is home to a huge variety of restaurants and cafes, ranging from take-away and budget to fine dining options.
 In addition, nightlife in Bondi is pretty decent with quite a few bars, pubs and clubs to choose from.